sohbatSandhu/Lingo-Exchange/README.md

 ##### **Timeline:** Mar 15 - Mar 22
 ##### **GUI Components:**
 - Implement 4 "view" buttons to allow users to view all materials, books, apps, and websites using select statements.
-- Implement dropdown menu of languages and dialects so users can filter the resources they want to view.
+- Implement 3 "add" buttons to allow users to INSERT materials that are books, apps, or websites.
-- Implement an "add material" button so users can add materials using insert statement.
+- Implement an "update material" button to allow users to UPDATE the material name and purpose after adding a material.
-- Implement a "delete material" button so users can delete materials using delete statement.
+- Implement a "delete material" button to allow users to DELETE materials.

 ### **Task 2:** Interface for the user to choose and complete exercise questions.
 ##### **Timeline:** Mar 23 - Apr 5